willdady/catdisk/README.md

 # catdisk

-A simple file cataloging utility which recursively walks a directory and writes to a SQLite database.
+A simple file cataloging utility which recursively walks a directory and writes to an SQLite database.

 ## Setup and installation